bstaab/cs414-f20-UnspecifiedBehavior/Documents/AcceptanceCriteria.md

   * A rejected invitation is deleted from the table: PASS

   * An accepted invitation creates the game and then deletes the invitation from the table: PASS

+### I want to play multiple games at a given time

+* Acceptance Criteria

+    * A registered user can open a table showing all current matches: PASS

+    * A registered user can select a specific game to play and have that game state loaded: PASS

+### I want to quit a game at any time

+* Acceptance Criteria

+   * A registered user has option to quit a game: PASS

+   * A quit game is deleted from list of current matches: PASS

+### I want my game data stored

+* Acceptance Criteria

+   * All game data associated with a user is automatically stored in the database: PASS

+   * A user can view their game data and match history: PASS

+###  I want to be able to search other registered users

+* Acceptance Criteria

+   * A registered user can search for other registered users: PASS

+   * A registered user can search for unregistered users: FAIL

+   * Another registered users game data is displayed when searched for: PASS

+###  I want to be able to unregister

+* Acceptance Criteria

+   * A registered user can choose to unregister their account at any time: PASS

+   * Once unregistered all game data will be deleted along with the account: PASS

+### I want to be notified when the game is over

+* Acceptance Criteria

+   * Once a game ends both opponents are notified that the game is over: PASS

+### I want to view my results once the game is over

+* Acceptance Criteria

+    * After a game is over, a registered user can view their results: PASS

+### I can log out of the system

+* Acceptance Criteria

+  * A registered user can logout of the system at any time and be redirected to the login page: PASS

+### As a user I would like to receive notifications about the response to an invitation

+* Acceptance Criteria

+    * A registered user can access notification about whether their invitation was accepted or not: PASS